chaithanyaMarripati/application-tracking-system/readme.md

 - Add a storage option for resumes and cover letters so they can be saved for future use.
 - Include a direct link to the company's application site when the wishlist item is clicked.
 - Include a link to the university’s career fair page.
-- Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
+- Direct connection to LinkedIn, allowing for the addition of job opportunities to the wishlist.
 - Improve keyword search to improve specifications such as pay range, employment location, and so on.
 - An option to maintain separate profiles for job tracking.